Technical Governance

 ARCHITECTURE.mdto ensure the implementation aligns with system design - Apply Design System — AI uses

-DESIGN_SYSTEM.mdto suggest appropriate design tokens and component patterns - Generate Tests — AI creates tests that meet coverage thresholds defined in
+- Generate Tests — AI creates tests that meet coverage thresholds enforced in the SDD/CI

-CONSTITUTION.md - Maintain Documentation — AI helps update relevant docs if the feature introduces new patterns
+- Maintain Documentation — AI helps update relevant docs if the feature introduces new patterns

 Benefits of This Approach